- Profile of rifaximin and its potential in the treatment of irritable bowel syndrome

-SIBO antibiotics are often one of the first recommendations by any gastroenterologist for SIBO treatment.
+A course of SIBO antibiotics is often one of the first recommendations from any gastroenterologist to treat SIBO.

-This is because antibiotics can be one of the quickest and most effective treatment options available for people suffering from SIBO or IBS.
+This is because antibiotics are one of the quickest and most effective treatment options available for people suffering from SIBO or IBS.

 But, there are things you NEED to know before proceeding with one of these treatment options.

-Personally, I have experience using Xifaxan for SIBO and it was very helpful for me, but there are things I wish I knew before using this antibiotic to help my gut.
+Personally, I used Xifaxan for SIBO and it was very helpful for me; yet there are things I wish I knew before using this antibiotic to help my gut.

 Table of Contents